thw17/Rupp_etal_Anole_DosageCompensation/README.md

 picard CreateSequenceDictionary R=AnoCar2.0.fa O=AnoCar2.0.dict
 ```

-6) Edit anoles.config.json with the path to your GATK (if you haven't downloaded it, [you can here](https://software.broadinstitute.org/gatk/download/) ).
-We used version 3.6.0), Snpsift (you can download it [here](http://snpeff.sourceforge.net/) ), and where you'd like temporary files to go.
+6) Edit anoles.config.json with the path to your GATK (if you haven't downloaded it, [you can here](https://software.broadinstitute.org/gatk/download/) .
+We used version 3.5 - other versions will give very slightly different results), Snpsift (you can download it [here](http://snpeff.sourceforge.net/) ; we used version 4.2), and where you'd like temporary files to go.

 7) Once all of the fastq files have successfull downloaded, you can run the rest of the pipeline by typing:
 ```